villhei/elixirtut/elixir_web/app/chapters/06_pattern_matching.md

     iex:41: Bands.get_albums/2
 iex>
 ```
-In order to raise an error in case of match failure, we use the pipe operator `|>` to direct the result of the match to another `case` expression, in which we test if the result of the `with/1` block equals the the value bound to the input variable `bands` and `raise/1` an error in order to stop the execution.
+In order to raise an error in case of match failure, we use the pipe operator `|>` to direct the result of the match to another `case` expression, in which we test if the result of the `with/1` block is equal the value bound to the input variable `bands` and `raise/1` an error in order to stop the execution.

 From this behavior we can deduce, that using the `with/1` block comes in handy, when the matches or nested expressions run deeper than two levels.